 The All Japan Championships were held in Yoyogi 2nd Gymnasium in Tokyo from November 28 till December 4.
 Defending champion and Olympic bronze medallist Nozomi Okuhara stopped playing in the 2nd round due to a shoulder injury.
 That, combined with the absence of the dominant forces in men’s singles in recent years – Sho Sasaki, Kento Momota and Kenichi Tago – and the singles fields were wide open for new title prospects in 2016.

 At the beginning of winter, the Japanese players always become somewhat nervous.
-The All Japan Championships, in addition to the titles up for grabs, functions as a part of the team selection process, those who perform in front of coaches have the best chance of being named to the team for 2017.
+The All Japan Championships, in addition to the titles up for grabs, functions as a part of the national team selection process, those who perform in front of national coaches have the best chance of being named to the national team for 2017.

 Sonoda and Kamura defend the title